Spectacled bear: Reproduction

 Most of the information available about the reproduction of this species has been through observation of captive animals.
 In captivity, mating is concentrated in between February and September, according to the latitude, and, in the wild, it has been seen how mating may occur at almost any time of the year, but activity normally peaks in April and June, at the beginning of the wet season and corresponding with the peak of fruit-ripening.
 The mating pair are together for one to two weeks, during which they will copulate multiple times for 12–45 minutes at a time.
 The courtship is based on games and non-aggressive fights while intercourse can be accompanied by loud sounds from both animals.

-In the wild, births usually occur in the dry season, between December and February but in captivity it occurs all year within the species’ distribution.
+In the wild, births usually occur in the dry season, between December and February.
+However, in captivity, it occurs all year within the species' distribution.
 The gestation period is 5.5 to 8.5 months.
 From one to three cubs may be born, with four being rare and two being the average.
 The cubs are born with their eyes closed and weigh about 300 to 330 g each.
-Although this species does not give birth during the hibernation cycle as do northern bear species, births usually occur in a small den and the female waits until the cubs can see and walk before she leaves with them, this occurs in between 3 to 4 months after birth.
+Although this species does not give birth during the hibernation cycle as do northern bear species, births usually occur in a small den and the female waits until the cubs can see and walk before she leaves with them, this occurs in between three and four months after birth.

-Females grow slower than males.
+Females grow more slowly than males.
 The size of the litter has been positively correlated with both the weight of the female and the abundance and variety of food sources, particularly the degree to which fruiting is temporally predictable.
 The cubs often stay with the female for one year before striking out on their own.
 This is related to the time mothers breastfeed (1 year), but keep providing maternal care for an additional year.
 Breeding maturity is estimated to be reached at between four and seven years of age for both sexes, based solely on captive bears.
 Females usually give birth for the first time when they are 5 years old and their fecundity is shorter than that of the males, who keep fertility almost all their lives.
 Something that is in favor of the subsistence of the bear population is their longevity, since they are able to raise at least two cubs to adulthood, contributing to population replacement.
 Wild bears can live for an average of 20 years.